JueonPark/NCF/README.md

-# Neural Collaborative Filtering (with keras v2)
+# Neural Collaborative Filtering (with TensorFlow 2)

-We slightly modified the code to make it run under keras v2.1.3 and use tensorflow ad the backend.
+Modified to run with TensorFlow2

-Environment: keras v2.1.3   python 3.5  tensorflow
+Environment: python 3.6,  tensorflow 2.4.1

 ----------------Below is the original words of ahthors -----------------------------